 Reception

-Children
+Childrer

 will

 know:

-- the difference between simple emotions e.g happy and sad and how these are displayed in different ways. - when supported, how to manage their feelings and what they can do in situations they find challenging. -how to manage their personal needs with support. - -who to go to, to seek support of adults when needed. - -what makes a good friend.
-Class Agreement
+- the difference between simple emotions e.g happy and sad and how these are displayed in different ways. - when supported, how to manage their feelings and what they can do in situations they find challenging. how to manage their personal needs with support. -who to go to, to seek support of - needs with support.